in28minutes/java-cheat-sheet/README.md

 }
 ```

-Each of the Season TypeÕs is created by assigning a value for code.
+Each of the Season Type's is created by assigning a value for code.
 ```
 WINTER(1), SPRING(2), SUMMER(3), FALL(4);
 ```